Revelation chapter 20 Continued

 2 Peter 3:13 “Nevertheless we, according to his promise, look for new heavens and a new earth, wherein dwelleth righteousness”

 Verses 12-13: The “dead” are the unbelieving dead of all the ages, the “rest of the dead” mentioned (in verse 5).
-They are “judged” from two sets of books.
+They are “judged” from two sets of books (see article “Book of Life – All Books”).
 The “books” contain the record of every unsaved person’s life.
 Each unsaved person is judged in accordance with his “works” (compare Rom.
 2:6, 16), which clearly show that each one is a guilty sinner (compare Rom.
 3:9-19), deserving of eternal death (compare Rom.
 3:23; 6:23).
 The “book of life” contains the name of every person who has received eternal life through faith alone (compare John 20:31; 1 John 5:11-13).
 These unsaved people are shown that they did not take advantage of the offer of eternal life through faith (compare Rom.
 9:32; 10:3).
 “Death and hell” (Hades), are the temporary holding places of unsaved men’s bodies and souls, respectively (compare Luke 16:19-31).

 Revelation 20:12 “And I saw the dead, small and great, stand before God; and the books were opened: and another book was opened, which is [the book] of life: and the dead were judged out of those things which were written in the books, according to their works.”